 Describe your Ukiyo-e

-Describe the Ukiyo-e you want, including the subject, setting, and lighting.
+Describe the Ukiyo-e you want, in plain words.

 2. 02